 When you shop for a mattress at a retail store, you probably lay on a few before deciding which felt the best and fell within your price range.
 Now that you can research mattresses online to find the best one for you, there are a host of features you should think about beyond firmness levels.

-Some mattress components that should influence your purchasing decision are materials used, size, the best mattress for certain sleeping positions, whether the mattress sleeps cool, if it has good support for back pain or hip pain, whether it can accommodate heavier people, motion transfer, and how easy it is to get delivered.
+Some mattress components that should influence your purchasing decision are materials used, size, the position you like to sleep in, whether the mattress sleeps cool, if it has good support for back pain or hip pain, whether it can accommodate heavier people, motion transfer, and how easy it is to get delivered.

 Figure out whether you want memory foam, innersprings, latex, or a hybrid (a combination of those).
 Most of the bed-in-a-box companies are made from foam so the mattress can compress when it’s shipped while feeling supportive under your body.

 While many companies have specialty foams as the main material, Purple in particular is known for its proprietary Hyper-Elastic Polymer foam that features a flexible purple grid so it sleeps cool.
-(We have answers to all your Purple mattress questions.)
+(Our Purple mattress review and Purple Plus mattress review have more information, if you're interested.)

 Some say that latex has more bounce so latex mattresses can help prevent aches and pains or relieve them.
 An innerspring (coil) mattress has that spring-like feel you’re probably used to and may feel firmer than a memory foam mattress.
-An innerspring mattress may also not feel as hot to sleep on.
+An innerspring mattress also includes space for air to circulate, which means it may be more breathable and sleep cooler than an all-foam model.

 What should I know about return policies when buying a mattress?